Whoa. Hold the phone. This idea is either absolutely crazy, or a stroke of sheer brilliance. And I’m going with the latter.

 Does it taste like buttercream?
 Sorry, no. Does it taste like cookie dough?
 Well, considering that it has beans instead of butter, no.

-But there is good news for this oddball dessert.
+But there is good news for this oddball chocolate hummus.

 It does taste creamy, rich, sweet, and chocolatey.
 And it definitely does taste amazing when dolloped on a graham cracker and topped with caramel sauce.